About Rhaqsira

 Throughout her career, Tracy has studied with world-renowned instructors, including Carolena Nericcio, Rachel Brice, Zoe Jakes, April Rose, Mira Betz, Josefine Wandel, Edenia Archuleta, Sonia Ochoa, among others.
 She has also had the privilege of performing alongside some of these esteemed artists.

-In addition to her dancing, Tracy is an event producer.
-She founded Tribal Fest Guadalajara® and Hafla Experimental during the time she lived in Jalisco, Mexico—events that featured international teachers such as Sonia Ochoa, Mira Betz, April Rose, Silvia Salamanca, and many others.
+In addition to being a dancer, Tracy is also an event producer.
+She founded Tribal Fest Guadalajara® and Hafla Experimental during the time she lived in Jalisco, Mexico—events that featured international teachers such as Sonia Ochoa, Mira Betz, April Rose, Silvia Salamanca, Ashley Lopez, and many others.

 Tracy holds certifications in Dance Education Methodology and has studied Dance Pedagogy through the Functional Analysis of the Body in Movement in Dance (AFCMD), a program led by dance pedagogue Mireya Martínez Solís.